Macrometacorp/docs/docs/collections/keyvalue/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 In GDN, each document stored in a collection contains a `_key`, and the rest of the document is its *value*.
-The only key-value operations available are key lookups (single & batch) and key-value pair insertions and updates.
+The only key-value operations available are key lookups (single and batch) and key-value pair insertions and updates.
 If no sharding attribute is specified, `_key` is used for sharding the data instead.

 Key-value collections are always global.
 You can specify time_to_live (TTL) during creation.